loppah/KkthnxbyeElvUI/README.md

 BECOME A PREMIUM MEMBER
 http://www.tukui.org/premium.php

-Please do remmeber the people who take time to make these addons/UIs work hard, sometimes day and night working to fix and or add things for you!
+Please do rememeber the people who take time to make these addons/UIs work hard, sometimes day and night working to fix and or add things for you!
 So please thank them and the others who give a hand like Omega1970

 Omega1970
 https://github.com/omega1970/AddOns/tree/master/ElvUI